tiprankstipranks

 The open bidding process introduces uncertainty in securing future contract awards.

-Our contracts typically have fixed terms, with the possibility of extension at the discretion of the contracting entity.
+Governmental agencies often procure products and services through an open bidding process, which typically involves publishing a list of requirements and soliciting proposals from potential vendors.
+To compete successfully, we must accurately estimate our cost structure for servicing a proposed contract, the time required to establish operations for the proposed customer, and the likely terms of competing proposals submitted.
+However, we cannot guarantee that we will win future bids or that any winning bids will ultimately result in contracts on favorable terms.
+Our contracts typically have fixed terms with early termination rights, with the possibility of extension at the discretion of the contracting entity.
 When these contracts expire, contracts may be reopened to competing bidders, and there is no guarantee that the contracts will be renewed or extended.
 In some cases, customers may initiate the bidding processes earlier than expected, resulting in increased competition prior to the anticipated end of contracts.
-Additionally, many of our contracts with government agencies include termination for convenience provisions that may allow our customers to terminate the contract earlier than their term length.
+Many of our contracts include termination for convenience provisions that may allow our customers to terminate the contract earlier than their term length.
+Failure to secure new contracts, retain existing ones, or negotiate favorable terms through the open bidding process could adversely impact our revenues, profitability, and overall financial performance.

 Sales & Marketing - Risk 2